 There is no question that going to rehab can be a positive, life-changing experience, but unfortunately, it doesn’t work for everyone.
-For one reason or another, people either don’t complete the program, or they relapse soon after completing the program.
-What makes someone more likely to relapse, or give up on rehab all together?
-Can someone be more “ready” for living a sober life than someone else?
-Absolutely.
-Here are five instances in which treatment might fail you, or rather, you might fail it.
+For one reason or another, people don’t complete the program, or they relapse soon after completing the program.
+Today our Massachusetts rehab is exploring the common reasons why rehab doesn’t work for some people and how we can combat these issues to ensure as many individuals get the help they need as possible.

-You’re Going To Rehab For Someone Other Than Yourself.
+2. You’re Going to Rehab for Someone Other Than Yourself.

-You Continue To Surround Yourself With Others Who Still Use.
+4. You Continue to Surround Yourself With Others Who Still Use.

 Being around people who still use drugs or alcohol is a recipe for disaster.
 They may not offer you anything at first, but just having it in your presence is more temptation than anyone in recovery should have to handle.
 And, as the saying goes, “If you hang out in a barber shop long enough, you will get a haircut.”

 If you or someone you love is currently struggling with drug addiction or alcoholism, please know that help is available.
-With 45 years of experience, Clearbrook Treatment Centers has had the opportunity to witness the miracle of recovery for thousands of individuals.
-Please contact our Admissions Specialists today and get on the road to recovery.
-You are only one decision away from the rest of your life.
+With over 45 years of experience, Clearbrook Treatment Centers has had the opportunity to witness the miracle of recovery for thousands of individuals.